viventriglia/scintill-ai/README.md

 ## How can I help?

 Contributions are what make the open source community an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contribution you make is **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".